LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 **Identity Secure Score**

-Extending a little bit farther in terms of guidance, best practices, and how to create a very secure environment in the Zero Trust mindset, Identity Secure Score was introduced.
+Extending a little bit farther in terms of guidance, best practices, and how to create a very secure environment in the zero trust mindset, Identity Secure Score was introduced.

 Secure Score has been around for a while in Office 365, and then in Microsoft 365.
-Eventually, specific places were defined for different admin roles: there's an identity specific place for the identity admin, a network specific place for the network admin, the infrastructure admin, and so forth.
+Eventually, specific places were defined for different admin roles: there's an identity-specific place for the identity admin, a network-specific place for the network admin, the infrastructure admin, and so forth.
 The Identity Secure Score is what identity folks can address to see what makes the biggest impact on improving the security posture, and then build a plan around it.